In the guide

 • transport operations to deliver primary products from the place of production to any other feed business

-Primary production in this context, as defined in Regulation (EC) No 183/2005, means "the production of agricultural products, including in particular growing, harvesting, milking, rearing of animals (prior to their slaughter) or fishing resulting exclusively in products which do not undergo any other operation following their harvest, collection or capture, apart from simple physical treatment".
+Primary production in this context, as defined in assimilated Regulation (EC) No 183/2005, means "the production of agricultural products, including in particular growing, harvesting, milking, rearing of animals (prior to their slaughter) or fishing resulting exclusively in products which do not undergo any other operation following their harvest, collection or capture, apart from simple physical treatment".

 Feed transporters or hauliers conducting activities not outlined above must comply with the provisions of Annex II.